Ga8ilan/25F-Project-Reel/README.md

- means that the changes should be immediately available.
-   1. Don't forget to hit click the **Always Rerun** button in the browser tab of the Streamlit app for it to reload with changes.
-   1. Sometimes, a bug in the code will shut the containers down.
-If this is the case, try and fix the bug in the code.
-Then you can restart the `web-app` container in Docker Desktop or restart all the containers with `docker compose restart` (no *-d* flag).
-1. The MySQL Container is different.
-   1. When the MySQL container is ***created*** the first time, it will execute any `.sql` files in the `./database-files` folder. **Important:** it will execute them in alphabetical order.
-   1. The MySQL Container's log files are your friend!
-Remember, you can access them in Docker Desktop by going to the MySQL Container, and clicking on the `Logs` tab.
-If there are errors in your .sql files as it is trying to run them, there will be a message in the logs.
-You can search 🔍 for `Error` to find them more quickly.
-   1. If you need to update anything in any of your SQL files, you **MUST** recreate the MySQL container (rather than just stopping and restarting it).
-You can recreate the MySQL container by using the following command: `docker compose down db -v && docker compose up db -d`.
-      1. `docker compose down db -v` stops and deletes the MySQL container and the volume attached to it.
-      1. `docker compose up db -d` will create a new db container and re-run the files in the `database-files` folder.

-## Handling User Role Access and Control

-In most applications, when a user logs in, they assume a particular role in the app.
-For instance, when one logs in to a stock price prediction app, they may be a single investor, a portfolio manager, or a corporate executive (of a publicly traded company).
-Each of those _roles_ will likely present some similar features as well as some different features when compared to the other roles.
-So, how do you accomplish this in Streamlit?
-This is sometimes called Role-based Access Control, or **RBAC** for short.

-The code in this project demonstrates how to implement a simple RBAC system in Streamlit but without actually using user authentication (usernames and passwords).
-The Streamlit pages from the original template repo are split up among 3 roles - Political Strategist, USAID Worker, and a System Administrator role (this is used for any sort of system tasks such as re-training ML model, etc.).
-It also demonstrates how to deploy an ML model.

-Wrapping your head around this will take a little time and exploration of this code base.
-Some highlights are below.

-### Getting Started with the RBAC

 1. We need to turn off the standard panel of links on the left side of the Streamlit app.
 This is done through the `app/src/.streamlit/config.toml` file.
 So check that out.
 We are turning it off so we can control directly what links are shown.
 1. Then I created a new python module in `app/src/modules/nav.py`.
 When you look at the file, you will se that there are functions for basically each page of the application.
 The `st.sidebar.page_link(...)` adds a single link to the sidebar.
 We have a separate function for each page so that we can organize the links/pages by role.
 1. Next, check out the `app/src/Home.py` file.
 Notice that there are 3 buttons added to the page and when one is clicked, it redirects via `st.switch_page(...)` to that Roles Home page in `app/src/pages`.
 But before the redirect, I set a few different variables in the Streamlit `session_state` object to track role, first name of the user, and that the user is now authenticated.